pereznetworks/My-Random-Quotes-Web-App/README.md

 ### I will be adding the following features:
   - play music with quote
-  - display images and/or play video when quote
+  - display images and/or play video with quote
   - different images/video/music for each different quote
   - give the user the ability to add more Quotes
   - give the user the ability to save and launch their own my random quotes